Articulated Systems¶

 .

-Types of Indicies¶
+Types of Indices¶

 Body/Joint Index: All fixed bodies are combined to a single movable body.
 Each movable body has a unique body index.
 Because there is a movable joint associated with a movable body, there is a 1-to-1 mapping between the joints and the bodies and they share the same index.
 For a fixed-base system, the first body rigidly fixed to the world is body-0.
 For a floating-base system, the floating base is body-0.